-Plenty of parents need to hang tight, block out the shamers, and develop a thick skin when it comes to feeding their babies (as if our weary postpartum bodies haven’t already been through enough).
+Parenting pretty much always means hanging tight, blocking out the shamers, and developing a thick skin when it comes to how we feed our children (as if our weary postpartum bodies haven’t already been through enough).
 Formula-feed, and you face criticism from the “breast is best” camp.
 But breastfeed in public, and be prepared for everyone — complete strangers included — to have an opinion on where, how and for how long you should nourish your kid.
 Thankfully, plenty of moms in the public eye are using their celebrity to help normalize breastfeeding.

 The stats speak for themselves: Nearly one-third of moms surveyed in 2013 stated that women who breastfeed in public are “attention-seeking,” or that the practice is “embarrassing” or even “wrong,” and a 2015 survey of public opinions about breastfeeding found that only 63 percent of people believed moms have the right to breastfeed in public.
 In 2015.
 Seriously?

 Dewan welcomed her second child — and first child with boyfriend Steve Kazee — in March 2020.
 The little guy is adorably named Callum Michael Rebel Kazee, and it didn’t take long before Dewan was showing him off on Instagram.
 She posted a pic of the fresh-out-the oven baby breastfeeding, with the text “So.
 Happy.” across the photo.